SMI/SmiServices/src/applications/SRAnonTool/README.md

 Install the SemEHR/CogStack anonymiser, which currently uses the following directories (which may be symbolic links):

 * `/opt/semehr/CogStack` - contains the scripts
-* `/data/input_docs` - raw text copied here will be anonymised
+* `/opt/semehr/data/input_docs` - raw text copied here will be anonymised
-* `/data/anonymised` - output anonymous text and xml files
+* `/opt/semehr/data/anonymised` - output anonymous text and xml files
 * `/opt/gcp/bio-yodie-1-2-1` - the UMLS dictionary
 * `/opt/gcp/gcp-2.5-18658` - java libraries

+The anonymiser requires Python2 and all the other scripts require Python3.
+If using the test stub then only the data directories are required and Python2 is not required.

 ## Usage as part of CTP